As a thyroid patient, it can be extremely frustrating working with a doctor who doesn’t seem to get it.

 Instead, I am referring to the language of clinical studies.

-If you aren't already aware, the philosophy of medicine is based around a concept known as evidence-based medicine (1).
+If you aren’t already aware, the philosophy of medicine is based on a concept known as evidence-based medicine (1).

-Evidence-based medicine refers to medicine which is practiced based on clinical studies which have been in a controlled and properly measured way.
+Evidence-based medicine refers to medicine that is practiced based on clinical studies which have been in a controlled and properly measured way.

-By following this standard, you can rest assured that your doctor is going to treat you the same way that the other doctor the street would and so on.
+By following this standard, you can rest assured that your doctor is going to treat you the same way that the other doctor down the street would, and so on.